r09491/poorscrum/README.md

 # poorscrum
 Poor man's Scrum commandline tools

-Once there was a Product Owner writing story cards to communicate with the his team and his customer.
+Once upon a time there was a Product Owner writing story cards to communicate with his team and his customer.
 He decided to use Powerpoint as card editor.
 Immitating a hardcopy found on the web he put each story in a well-designed layout on a slide.
 One after the other he added to the presentation and generated an impressive Product Backlog with a lot of valuable information also for other purposes.
-The only problem was how to extract.
+The only problem was to use it if not for reading.

 The Product Owner was certified.
 He was taught that a Scrum Master is responsible for resolving any impedients.
 The good willing man accepted.
 He